Nandolinhares/nandolinhares/README.md

   ![](https://komarev.com/ghpvc/?username=nandolinhares)

 ### Hello everyone 👋
-My name is Fernando Linhares, 23 and I believe with the right actions we could transform the world in a better place for everyone.
+My name is Fernando Linhares and I believe with the right actions we could transform the world in a better place for everyone.

-- Javascript and Typescript Developer
-- React Js
-- Angular,
-- React Native
+- Javascript, Typescript and React Developer.

 ### Skills